vfarcic/devops24/manuscript/01-sts.md

 kubectl -n go-demo-3 logs $DB_1
 ```

-The last lines of the output of the first `db` Pod is as follows.
+The last lines of the output of the first `db` Pod are as follows.

 ```
 ...